TEDS Data Dictionary

 (dlparca1/2 = 1 in the dataset).

 The 4 Year child booklet included various measures of twin non-verbal cognitive ability, collectively called the 'Parca' measures.
-These included parent-administered tests and a parent-reported questionnaire (see the 4 Year study for further details of these measures).
+These included parent-administered tests and a parent-reported questionnaire (see the 4 Year booklet study measures).
 The 4 Year dataset contains a standardised overall Parca score, variable dparca1/2, derived from these measures and having a roughy normal distribution (see 4 Year derived variables).
-For the In Home study, a twin is classified as 'low Parca' if s/he scored in the lowest 5% of this non-verbal cognitive ability distribution.
-The cut-off for designation of 'low Parca' twins is made at values of dparca1/2 of -1.7 or less.
+For the In Home study, a twin is classified as 'low Parca' if s/he scored in the lowest 5% of the distribution of this non-verbal cognitive composite variable.
+The cut-off for designation of 'low Parca' twins is made at values of dparca1/2 of -1.72 or less (the 5%-ile).

 • Low Language Twins